 IHP in its ninth phase will cooperate with various UN agencies and partners in contributing to bridging the data-knowledge gap for better water management.
-UNESCO water programs/initiatives connected under the UNESCO Water Information Network Systems (WINS) are and will be making essential contributions to the data platforms of the UN Water Family like the Global Environment Monitoring System for freshwater (GEMS / Water by UNEP), the Hydrology and Water Resources Programme (HWRP by WMO) and various global water data centres under auspices of different UN organisations and programmes such as the Global Precipitation Climatology Centre (GPCC/WMO), Global Runoff Data Centre (GRDC/WMO), International Soil Moisture Network (ISMN), AQUASTAT (FAO), GWDC (GEMS/Water Data Centre/UNEP), Global Cryosphere Watch (GCW/WMO), the World Glacier Monitoring Service (WGMS), IGRAC, all federated in the Global Terrestrial Network Hydrology (GTN,H) hosted at the International Centre of Water Resources and Global Change (ICWRGC), a UNESCO Category 2 centre.
+UNESCO water programs/initiatives connected under the UNESCO Water Information Network Systems (WINS) are and will be making essential contributions to the data platforms of the UN Water Family like the Global Environment Monitoring System for freshwater (GEMS / Water by UNEP), the Hydrology and Water Resources Programme (HWRP by WMO) and various global water data centres under auspices of different UN organisations and programmes such as the Global Precipitation Climatology Centre (GPCC/WMO), Global Runoff Data Centre (GRDC/WMO), International Soil Moisture Network (ISMN), AQUASTAT (FAO), GWDC (GEMS/Water Data Centre/UNEP), Global Cryosphere Watch (GCW/WMO), the World Glacier Monitoring Service (WGMS), all federated in the Global Terrestrial Network Hydrology (GT-N) hosted at the International Centre of Water Resources and Global Change (ICWRGC), a UNESCO Category 2 centre.
 UNESCO will closely cooperate with WMO in contributing to the Water and Climate coalition as contribution to the data and information component of the UN SDG6 global acceleration framework.
-Excellent cooperation with WMO on the Global Groundwater Monitoring Network (GGMN, since 2007) implemented by IGRAC, will be used as exemplary.

 UNESCO will also continue to cooperate with UN agencies custodians of the different SDG6 indicators under the Integrated Monitoring Initiatives (IMI) for sharing data related SDG6 monitoring.